giocosmiano/exploring-spring-boot-2/ch05-developer-tools-for-spring-boot/readme.md

    For more sophisticated tools that handle these complex use cases, take a look at something such as [Spring Loaded](https://github.com/spring-projects/spring-loaded ) or [JRebel](https://jrebel.com/software/jrebel/)

+### Connecting IDE to a remotely running application and push code changes over the wire, allowing to automatically make mods and test them immediately

+ - Add `spring.devtools.remote.secret=ch05-developer-tools-for-spring-boot` to `application.properties`

+ - Push the application to the cloud (Pivotal Web Services in this case with `cf push learning-spring-boot -p build/libs/ch05-developer-tools-for-spring-boot-0.0.1-SNAPSHOT.jar`)

+ - Instead of running the app locally in IDE, run Spring Boot's `DevToolsForSpringBootApplication` class instead

+ - Add `https://ch05-developer-tools-for-spring-boot.cfapps.io` (or whatever the app's remote URL is) as a program argument

+ - Launch `org.springframework.boot.devtools.RemoteSpringApplication` configured runner

 ### Running `DevToolsForSpringBootApplication` from the command line
 ```
 $ ./gradlew bootRun